SimonHegele/UTRpy/README.md

 ## 4 Limitations / Known issues

-- Potential gene fusions (real or assembly artifacts).
+- Gene fusions are not recognized as such and can result in overlapping duplicated genes

 ## 5 Future plans / ideas